daniel-dihardja/physic-piano/README.md

 ## How It Works

-Collision Symphony utilizes the powerful p5.js library to handle the graphical rendering and interactivity, while Box2D, a 2D physics library, provides realistic physics simulations.
-The collisions between objects trigger the generation of musical nodes based on the magenta piano model, creating a harmonious symphony of visuals and sounds.
+Collision Symphony utilizes the p5.js library to handle the graphical rendering and interactivity, while Box2D, a 2D physics library, provides realistic physics simulations.
+The collisions between objects trigger the generation of musical notes from the magenta piano model, creating a harmonious symphony of visuals and sounds.

 ## License